A 19th Century Trophy Shield. Jan 13, 2013 12:47:25 GMT

 Oh yes, there was!
 Yesterday I found it, the companion piece to Henry's shield above:

 So, after some weeks of roaming the web I can conclude the following: My shield is an Elektrotype copy of a Renaissance Parade shield of Henry II, made in the last half of the 19th century, when the neo styles were at their heights.

 Though my piece is somewhat lacking in the rendering of the finer detail, which may lead to the conclusion the mold was getting on a bit, the overall condition is very good, the relief very high and the patina of a quality one comes to expect of a 19th century piece that was cleaned every now and then by overly active chambermaids.
 I like it a lot.

-To show you what was possible with Electro Type I insert some pictures here:
+To show you what was possible with Electrotyping I insert some pictures here:

 Henry's last Joust.
 His wounds became infected and did him in.

 A Renaissance computer in the form of a book, with the Arms of Henry II.